Kremen v. Cohen: Facts

 Internet entrepreneur Gary Kremen (who later founded Match.com and Clean Power Finance) registered the domain name sex.com with Network Solutions for a nominal fee in 1994.
-At the time he did not develop a website under that name, and instead decided to focus on building a business Match.com.
+At the time he did not develop a website under that name, and instead decided to focus on building a business at Match.com.

-Stephen M. Cohen, a convicted criminal who had recently completed a prison sentence after being convicted of fraud, determined that a website called "sex.com" could generate significant advertising revenues.
+Stephen M. Cohen, who had recently completed a prison sentence after being convicted of fraud, envisioned that a website called "sex.com" could generate significant advertising revenues.
 When Cohen found that the domain name had already been registered by someone else, he embarked on an effort to acquire it fraudulently.
 In 1995, Cohen sent a letter to Network Solutions claiming to be a representative of Kremen's company and falsely stating that Kremen had been fired from the firm.
 Cohen in turn suggested that Network Solutions transfer ownership of the sex.com domain name to himself, because Kremen had apparently abandoned his ownership and Cohen now (supposedly) represented the owning firm.

 Network Solutions took Cohen's fraudulent letter at face value, and did no due diligence to find errors in Cohen's reasoning or to contact Kremen to verify that he had abandoned the domain name.
 Network Solutions then transferred ownership to Cohen.
 When Kremen learned of the ruse and contacted Network Solutions, he was told that the transfer was complete and he was no longer the rightful owner of the domain name.

 Cohen then developed a website called sex.com and quickly generated millions of dollars in revenues.
 In 1998 Kremen filed suit against both Cohen and Network Solutions for fraud.